Do you want to add dummy content for theme development and WordPress testing?

 Ideally, you will want to import it into a test site on your computer running a local server.
 You can also do the testing by creating a staging WordPress site.

-Simply log in to the WordPress dashboard on your test site and then go to Tools » Import page.
-From here, scroll down to WordPress and then click on the ‘Install Importer’ link.
+Simply log in to the WordPress admin area on your test site and then go to the Tools » Import page.
+From here, scroll down to the WordPress importer option and then click on the ‘Install Now’ link.

 Once the importer is installed, WordPress will automatically activate it.